NirmithDev/MOVIE-SEARCH-UP/README.md

 - add follow user to list functionality for all user's
 - code if possible the reply to each comment
 - add notification system if possible
-- if time available incorporate databases
+- incorporate databases and enable editing into DB